Tocardo is a Dutch company focusing on the development of tidal turbines.

 Further still, together with Huisman, builder and designer of the turbine’s support structure, Tocardo have installed five tidal turbines in the Eastern Scheldt storm surge barrier (Oosterschelde barrier): the world’s largest tidal installation consisting of five turbines in an array.

 In February 2016, Tocardo signed up to demonstrate a 20 year pre-commercial array at EMEC’s Fall of Warness tidal energy test site.
-Tocardo plans to install eight T2 turbines across two Tocardo systems, with installation scheduled to begin in 2017.
-The planned array at EMEC is the next step in Tocardo’s path towards commercialising their tidal turbine by proving and validating the technology in the volatile offshore environment in Orkney for an extended time period.
+Tocardo planned to install eight T2 turbines across two Tocardo systems.

 - March 2017: EMEC tidal site activity ramping up